Sole and frog conditioner

 A powerful, non-caustic antifungal agent.

-A powerful but gentle antibacterial agent that fights bacteria and fungi on the foot and encourages healthy sole and frog growth.
+Powerful but gentle natural minerals that cleanse and support healthy sole and frog growth.

-Raw honey has antibacterial and antifungal properties and a sticky consistency to help Sole Paint stay in place.
+Honey has unique properties and a sticky consistency to help Sole Paint stay in place.

-A highly effective antifungal and antibacterial essential oil that helps to toughen weakened structures.
+Highly effective essential oils that helps to cleanse and toughen weakened structures.

 Green French clay

-A gentle oil that has antifungal and conditioning properties and helps to create a paint-like consistency.
+A gentle oil that has active properties and helps to create a paint-like consistency.

 To hold everything together.